albertocasagrande/RACES/README.md

 -   `tissue_sampler` samples the results of `species_sim`.
 -   `descendants_builder` builds the descendants forest from the species simulation.
 -   `mutations_sim` builds the phylogenetic forest for the sampled cells, and places mutations (only SNVs and CNAs are supported at the moment) on the tree.
 It can:
-    *   produce simulated reads and generate the correspoding SAM file for them;
+    *   produce simulated reads and generate the corresponding SAM file for them;
     *   collect SNVs, indels, and CNAs statistical data and save them in CSV files.

 ## Required Packages